tobixen/calendar-cli/README.md

 Donations
 ---------
-Donations are not expected, but as long as this is a one-man-project at least it's not problematic to receive donations.
+Donations are not expected, but as long as this is a one-man hobby project at least it's not problematic to receive donations.
 Send bitcoins to 139xWFKwX9WejtRR1HP917qJGnRkZ6kn4M eventually.
 Donations may motivate me to work on specific feature requests or issues.